VS

 Crypto.com offers the easier onboarding experience, a polished mobile app and 24/7 Live Chat.

-Bitstamp with EU/MiCA-regulated as a CASP via Bitstamp Europe S.A. in Luxembourg (CSSF) and Around 95% of crypto assets in cold storage; no quantified public insurance fund insurance fund.
+Bitstamp with MiCA-regulated as a CASP via Bitstamp Europe S.A. in Luxembourg (CSSF) and Around 95% of crypto assets in cold storage; no quantified public insurance fund insurance fund.

 Crypto.com lists 600+ trading pairs — 500+ more than Bitstamp.